 Many of the servers, like manager Debby Nehez, have built bonds with longtime customers and know their regulars on a first-name basis.

 “They are part of our family and our life here,” said Ms Nehez.

 Many customers originally started coming to King’s as children, and now that they are grown, they bring their own children.

 The relaxed, family-friendly environment has made a positive impact on many of their customers.
-On King’s bulletin board, there are heartfelt letters and drawings from children that the staff truly appreciate.
+On King’s bulletin board, there are heartfelt letters and drawings that the staff truly appreciate, received from children.